|Location:||Timmins. Entrance through the Shania Twain Visitor Center. (48°28'10.62"N, 81°19'1.09"W)|

 |1909||Hollinger Gold Mine discovered by Benny Hollinger.|

 The Timmins Underground Gold Mine Tour (TUGMT) is a touristic overview on historic and contemporary gold mining in the area of Timmins and Porcupine.
 The tour starts at the Shania Twain Visitor Center, but the only connection between country music and gold mining is, that Shania Twain was born at Timmins.
 The mine tour is pretty strenuous for the visitor, which have to change clothes.
-Provided with hard hat, lamp, belt, coveralls and boots they look like real miners.
-The mine itself is pretty cold, only 3°C, so a sweater and warm socks are advisable.
+Provided with helmet, lamp, belt, coveralls and boots they look like real miners.
+The mine itself is pretty cold, only 3 °C, so a sweater and warm socks are advisable.

 The underground tour visits Hollinger Mine.
 Among other things it demonstrates the operation of a scaling bar, a slusher, a muck machine and an operating jack-leg drill.
-If dont even know the names, you will lear on the tour.
+If don't even know the names, you will learn them on the tour.
 There is an underground ride on a mine train and a drilling and blasting display.
 Exhibits include the largest gold nugget and glass sculptures.

 The underground tour takes place various times a day and is guided.
 While waiting for the tour or afterwards many other sights may be visited.
 Hollinger House is an old wooden building which contains an exhibition of mining memorabilia.
 Jupiter Headframe is an abandoned headframe which now contains two exhibit rooms.
 An observation deck overlooks Timmins and the open cast mine.
 A miners trail shows mineral outcrops on the surface.
 The Gold Pour is a working replica of a gold furnace, where true gold is smelted several times a day.